Suspected Stowaway Arrested At Lagos Airport

-A middle-aged man, suspected to be a stowaway, has been arrested at the Terminal 2 of the Murtala Muhammed Airport (MMA2), Lagos on a parked United Airline aircraft.
+A suspected stowaway has been arrested at the terminal 2 of the Muritala Muhammed Airport (MMA2), Lagos on a parked United Airline aircraft.

-According to a press statement by the head, Corporate Communications of the Airline, Achilleus-Chud Uchegbu, a copy of which was made available to LEADERSHIP, the stowaway was arrested on Sunday morning by the staff of the airline on a routine pre-flight inspection, adding that the development may lead to rescheduling or delay of flight services.
+According to a press statement by the head, Corporate Communications of the airline, Achilleus-Chud Uchegbu, and a copy made available to LEADERSHIP, the stowaway was arrested on Sunday morning by the staff of the airline on a routine pre-flight inspection, saying it may lead to rescheduling or delay of flight services.

 Uchegbu, however, said the aircraft last operated Abuja-Lagos at 7.30pm on September 3, 2022 and was securely parked at the apron following post flight inspection.